 The pressure on students in Korea is overwhelming.
 The high-stakes testing that emphasizes competition is prevalent.

-These students are one of the least happy and highly pressured among developed nations.
+These students are among the least happy and are highly pressured among developed nations.

-This all has also attributed to a high rate of youth suicidal behavior.
+This has also been attributed to a high rate of youth suicidal behavior.
 According to Statistics Korea’s report, it is the number one reason for death for Korean youth since 2007.

 This also puts a lot of pressure on educators to do their best.

-In the end, you have no choice other than to grin and bear it.
+Ultimately, you have no choice but to grin and bear it.

-The long stretch of work is common in Korea.
+The long work stretch is common in Korea.
 Although public schools have a fixed schedule, Hagwon’s hours are often very demanding.

 Sometimes, they ask for additional work beyond your fixed shift and even on the weekends.